U210709718/CENG-3550-Decentralized-Systems-and-Applications/README.md

 ## 📘 Overview
 This repository contains the projects I completed for the **Decentralized Systems and Applications** course during the **Fall 2025** semester at **MSKU University**.
-Each project demonstrates concepts such as blockchain architecture, smart contracts, distributed consensus, and decentralized application (DApp) development.
+Each project demonstrates concepts such as blockchain architecture, smart contracts, and decentralized application (DApp) development.

 ---